arduino/docs-content/content/library-examples/curie-ble/Genuino101CurieBLEButtonLED/Genuino101CurieBLEButtonLED.md

 ### Libraries

-*CurieBLE.h* is the library that gives access to all the parameters, features and functions of the BLE module of the 101 board.
-With Bluetooth Low Energy it is possible to connect to and communicate with smartphones, tablets and peripherals that support this standard.
+*CurieBLE.h* is the library that gives access to all the parameters, features and functions of the Bluetooth® Low Energy module of the 101 board.
+With Bluetooth® Low Energy it is possible to connect to and communicate with smartphones, tablets and peripherals that support this standard.
 In this tutorial it is used to establish a connection with a control application on the smartphone and get the value used to turn on or off a LED either using the physical pushbutton or writing the value of a "virtual" pushbutton.

 ### Functions